True comprehension means true understanding, not guesswork.

 Our students graduate with the skills they need to research and discover information for their use, not just parrot back facts for an exam.
-We're cultivating a love of learning to build the next generation of curious, thoughtful leaders.
+We're cultivating a love of learning to help build the next generation of curious, thoughtful leaders.

 Our teachers do not operate in a solitary environment.
 They constantly collaborate and inspire each other.
-As a result, our students benefit from continual partnership of their teaching team.
+As a result, our students benefit from the continual partnership of their teaching team.